dqian3/autobahn-artifact/README.md

 `ssh -i SSH_PRIVATE_KEY_LOCATION USERNAME@EXTERNAL_IP_ADDRESS`, where SSH_PRIVATE_KEY_LOCATION is the path of the corresponding ssh private key, USERNAME is the username of the SSH key (found in the Metadata page under SSH keys), and EXTERNAL_IP_ADDRESS
 9. We highly recommend you create two folders in the home directory on the control machine for convenience: `autobahn-bullshark` and `hotstuff-baselines`.
 Navigate to the `autobahn-bullshark` folder, clone the `autobahn-artifact` repo, and checkout `autobahn-simple-sender`.
 Then navigate to the `hotstuff-baselines` folder, clone the `autobahn-artifact` repo, and checkout the `vanilla-hs-framework` branch.
 Having this structure will allow you to change parameters and run experiments for different baselines much faster than checking out different branches each time.
 10. Follow the Install Dependencies section on the control machine
-11. Follow the Generate SSH Keys section on the control machine
+11. Follow the Generate SSH Keys section on the control machine to generate a new SSH keypair on the control machine and add it to the metadata console

 ## Running Experiments